-Mongodb is an opensource data base that uses a doc oriented database written in C++ and it is non a structured a query languages and in today's it is the most powerfull database. in MongoDB you can create a multiple databases and each database can have a multiple collections
+Mongodb is an open-source database that uses a doc oriented database written in C++ and it is a non-structured query language and in today's it is the most powerful database. in MongoDB, you can create multiple databases and each database can have multiple collections

 What is ElasticSearch

-It is also true that several operations on information, for example, refreshing, recovery, addition and erasure are performed under the entire supervision of users.
+It is also true that several operations on information, for example, refreshing, recovery, addiction, and erasure are performed under the entire supervision of users.
 Thus there is no need for you to worry.
-Just those clients are permitted to perform such operations on information that are approved by the supervisors.
+Just those clients are permitted to perform such operations on information that is approved by the supervisors.

 ElasticSearch can be considered to enable clients to utilize information simultaneously without being meddled with each other.
 This is regarded as one of the best things about ElasticSearch.
-To put it plainly, the greater part of the benefits that database have over ordinary record framework are encouraged with the assistance of several programs.
+To put it plainly, the greater part of the benefits that databases have over ordinary record frameworks are encouraged with the assistance of several programs.

 Businesses always need that one database should be able to cater to all their needs without showing any problem.
 Actually, selecting a database largely depends on the type of applications and the way data needs to be managed.
 In addition to this, it depends on exactly what organizations want from their database.
 Because ElasticSearch is capable to perform it all, it can simply be trusted.

-Read these latest Elasticsearch Interview Questions that helps you grab high-paying jobs!
+Read these latest Interview Questions for Elastic Search that help you grab high-paying jobs!